-I’m told by experts and other experienced dog owners that Oliver has done an amazing job with his potty training, yet each week I find a little surprise on my rug… I can’t get mad though.
+I’ve been told by experts and other experienced dog owners that Oliver has done an amazing job with his potty training, yet each week I find a little surprise on my rug… I can’t get mad though.
 I just have to clean it up and continue to reinforce good potty training habits.

 Luckily, with Google Ads, you’re not going to find any smelly surprises on your rug.
 However, you should still expect a lot of your initial keywords and ads will stink!
 The first 3 or more months are what we call the “Testing & Optimizing” phase in Google Ads.
-During this phase, the goal is to quickly weed out the poor performing keywords, ads, and targeting options so that you can allocate more of your budget to the top performing combinations.
+During this phase, the goal is to quickly weed out the poor-performing keywords, ads, and targeting options so that you can allocate more of your budget to the top-performing combinations.

 Using optimization tactics, you’ll eventually “train” your Google Ads campaigns so that you no longer find “surprises.”
 Like potty training a puppy, this doesn’t happen overnight, so you must accept that it’s going to take several months of work before you can reap the rewards.

 And that brings us to the next similarity…